sadi22/Chat-NodeJS/README.md

 stopped at any time in between.

 ## Installation:
-Please be sure you have node.js installed in your computer.
+Please be sure you have node.js and mongodb installed in your computer.

 Then run this command from the terminal.